This article has been updated on

-One of the most common questions that come up from new parents are whether or not baby bottles and sippy cups made from plastic are safe for babies.
+One of the most common questions that come up from new parents is whether or not baby bottles and sippy cups made from plastic are safe for babies.
 The short answer, yes they are as long as they’re BPA free.

-What is BPA you ask?
+What is BPA?

-Well, it stands for bisphenol A that is an industrial chemical.
-Starting in the 1960’s, manufacturers started using it to construct certain plastics and resins.
+Well, it stands for Bisphenol A that is an industrial chemical.
+Starting in the 1960s, manufacturers started using it to construct certain plastics and resins.
 These plastics and resins are commonly used in the production of a variety of food and beverage containers such as, you guessed it, baby bottles, sippy cups, water bottles, measuring cups, and bottle tops.

 At first, people thought it was safe to drink from cups and containers that have BPA in them, however, it was eventually discovered that BPA can, in fact, seep into both liquid and food stored in containers made from BPA.

 In the end, if you want to do everything that you can to protect your baby, then take the initiative and don’t give him or her a bottle or sippy cup made from plastic that is not BPA free.
 It might seem like a very extreme thing to do, however, you can never be too safe when raising your child.